practicalli/clojure/docs/clojure-cli/defining-aliases.md

 * deps = `:deps`, `:extra-deps`, `replace-deps`
 * path = `:path`, `:extra-paths`, `replace-paths`

--A to configure paths and dependencies when running the Clojure CLI tools REPL
+-A to configure paths and dependencies when running the Clojure CLI build-in basic REPL

 -M using clojure.main to run the -main function of a Clojure project or tool, using the -m flag to specify the namespace containing -main (clojure.main has other features too)